karuppiah7890/blog/content/posts/installing-prometheus-operator-prometheus-alertmanager-and-grafana.md

 [Alertmanager](https://github.com/prometheus/alertmanager) and
 [Grafana](https://github.com/grafana/grafana)

+If you want to checkout the video version of this blog which shows a demo, you can see the below video

+{{<youtube agpRm3sKBlo>}}

 This blog post has written in response to a message here - https://lists.cncf.io/g/cncf-helm/message/293 .
 Usually I don't like to give away answers easily, but sometimes it feels like - why do things have to be